Orkney Day Tour

 Ticket includes ferry crossings and coach tour

-Extras are your lunch and entrance fee to Skara Brae
+Extras are your lunch and entrance fee to chapel

 The ferry takes just 40 minutes to cover the old sea route to Orkney across the famous Pentland Firth which links the Atlantic Ocean with the North Sea.
 The Firth is rich in marine wildlife and the many isolated islands provide secure breeding places for thousands of sea birds.
 Look out for seals and whales.

 Then onto the neolithic village of Skara Brae, 2,500 BC, which has been hidden under sand dunes, perfectly preserved for thousands of years and was only rediscovered 100 years ago.
-This site is operated by Historic Scotland.
-Admission fee £7.10 adults, £5.70 seniors and also includes entry to Skaill House.
-Buy your entrance ticket in the ferry office or onboard the ferry.
+Entry is included.

 Our route then takes us onto a narrow tongue of land between the lochs of Harray and Stenness with a photo stop at the mystical Ring of Brodgar and the Standing Stones of Stenness.

 On return to Burwick stop at the Italian Chapel, entry £3.50 Pay at chapel by card or cash.
 Depart Burwick on the last ferry which is 5.30pm.